huang207/CrystalDiskInfoThemeChanger/README.md

 ## Usage

-Place `CdiTC.exe` to the installtion directory of CrystalDiskInfo.
+Place `CdiTC.exe` to the installation directory of CrystalDiskInfo.

 ### Use with theme name only